AlexMartG/TascaS1.04/README.md

 - Understanding the difference between class attributes and method parameters, and when to use each (Exercise 1).
 - Correctly implementing inheritance so subclasses reuse the parent constructor while defining their own `area()` method (Exercise 2).
+- Choosing between `require`, `require_once`, `include` and `include_once` depending on whether the file is critical and whether it may be loaded more than once.

 ---

 ## ✅ Best practices applied

-- Each exercise isolated in its own file
+- Each exercise isolated in its own folder
+- Classes split into separate files and loaded with `require_once`
 - Clear separation between parent and child class responsibilities
 - Methods named descriptively to reflect their behaviour